 Loving and listening unconditionally can be different depending on your child’s age.
 Set apart 10-20 minutes a day to play whatever your kid wants to.
 Get on the floor and pretend to be a troll.
 Learn to play Fort Night.
 Listen to their dating woes.
-The balance between knowing them as friends and having boundaries as parents helps you become your child’s rockstar for always!
+The balance between knowing them as friends, but having boundaries as parents, helps you become your child’s rockstar for always!

 2. INVEST IN YOURSELF

-When our kids are young we put our all into the “mom role” that we can sometimes lose ourselves.
+When our kids are young we put our all into the “mom role” that we can sometimes lose ourselves in that role.
 It is important to invest in yourself and partake in regular self-care.
 In order to do good, we must feel good, and it would not hurt if we look good too! 😊 Watch everything you do, as your habits mold their choices.
 As sentimental as our kids’ precious moments may be, as mothers we must still remember there was a warrior woman standing before she became a momma.
-Go out with friends, get a mani-pedi, or maybe sit down and drink that cup of coffee before the household awakes.
+Go out with friends, get a mani-pedi, or maybe sit down while drinking that cup of coffee before the household awakes.
 Investing in yourself may make you a more patient and happy mom.

 3. THINK POSITIVE